Walter Charles Langer: Career

 After accumulating enough money from publishing a high school textbook titled Psychology and Human Living, Langer traveled to Germany and began working with Anna Freud.
-Langers time in Germany had overlapped with the historical entrance of Adolf Hitler.
+Langer's time in Germany had overlapped with the historical entrance of Adolf Hitler.
 As Hitler gained power in Germany, Langer had first-hand experience as to the devastation that was brought to the civilians of the country.
-Due to his educational background and direct experience, Langer had a personal interest in Adolf Hitler and went to work for the OSS to which he would later predict Hitler's means of death (namely, that Hitler would commit suicide when he lost the war).
+Due to his educational background and direct experience, Langer had a personal interest in Adolf Hitler and went to work for the OSS, where he later predicted Hitler's means of death (namely, that Hitler would commit suicide when he lost the war).

 Langer also continued to produce multiple books in relation to Adolf Hitler after his death, the most notable being The Mind of Adolf Hitler: The Secret Wartime Report.

+Retirement and death

+Langer retired in Florida, and died in Sarasota, Florida in 1981, aged 82.

 Legacy

 Langer's most popular work, The Mind of Adolf Hitler, helped put psychology on the map in American popular culture.
 Despite many controversies, the profile has been influential in the field of profiling political leaders.
 Langer himself offered a statement on the value of psychobiography for political means, stating: "I may be naïve in diplomatic matters, but I like to believe that if such a study of Hitler had been made years earlier, under less tension, and with more opportunity to gather first-hand information, there might not have been a Munich; a similar study of Stalin might have produced a different Yalta; one of Castro might have prevented the Cuban situation; and one of President Diem might have avoided our deep involvement in Vietnam.
 Studies of this type cannot solve our international problems.
 That would be too much to expect.
 They might, however, help to avoid some of the serious blunders we seemed to have made because we were ignorant of the psychological factors involved and the nature of the leaders with whom we were negotiating.”

-Following the Langer profile, US presidents began requesting profiles of foreign diplomats before important events and meetings.
-Notably, John F. Kennedy requested a profile of Soviet Premier Nikita Khrushchev as part of his preparation for the 1961 Vienna summit, and President Richard Nixon asked the Central Intelligence Agency (CIA) for profiles of both Mao Zedong and Chou Enlai before embarking on his first visit to China.
+Following the Langer profile, U.S. presidents began requesting profiles of foreign diplomats before important events and meetings.
+John F. Kennedy requested a profile of Soviet Premier Nikita Khrushchev as part of preparing for the 1961 Vienna summit, and President Richard Nixon asked the Central Intelligence Agency (CIA) for profiles of both Mao Zedong and Zhou Enlai before embarking on his first visit to China.

-From 1965 to 1986, the CIA operated a Center for the Analysis of Personality and Political Behavior, directed By Gerald M. Post, who cited Langer as an influence.
+From 1965 to 1986, the CIA operated a Center for the Analysis of Personality and Political Behavior, directed by Gerald M. Post, who cited Langer as an influence.
 Although the center was closed with the dissolution of the Cold War, personality research and psychobiography of political leaders continues to be of interest to both government agencies and the general public.